haideralsaidi/Processing-DEAP-EEG-Data/README.md

 # Processing-DEAP-EEG-Data
-Processing *.fif files of DEAP EEG datasets in mne
+Processing *.bdf files of DEAP EEG datasets in mne